imperva/terraform-provider-dsfhub/website/docs/guides/module_aws_rds_oracle.md

 ---
 subcategory: "Example Assets"
 layout: "dsfhub"
-page_title: "AWS RDS POSTGRESQL - Log Group"
+page_title: "AWS RDS ORACLE - ODBC"
 description: |-
-  Provides an combined example of creating an AWS RDS POSTGRESQL database, associated option groups enabling audit logs, onboarding to the DSFHUB with IAM permissions for the DSF Agentless Gateway to access.
+  Provides an combined example of creating an AWS RDS ORACLE database, associated option groups enabling audit logs, and onboarding to the DSFHUB.
 ---

 # AWS RDS Oracle Onboarding Template

-Provides a module template for creating an AWS RDS Oracle database, the associated option groups enabling audit logs, creating the [dsfhub_data_source](../r/data_source.md) resource to onboard to the DSFHUB with IAM permissions for the DSF Agentless Gateway.
+Provides a module template for creating an AWS RDS Oracle database, the associated option groups enabling audit logs, creating the [dsfhub_data_source](../r/data_source.md) resource to onboard to the DSFHUB a SQL script to create a user for the DSF Agentless Gateway to retrieve logs from the database via ODBC connection.

 <details>
 <summary>AWS RDS Oracle Variables</summary>